-Colors are rendered taking the light source and the medium illuminant (e.g. the color of the unprinted paper).
+Colors are rendered taking the light source and the medium illuminant (e.g. the color of the unprinted paper) into account.
 For example, the illuminant of a newsprint paper which is shifted from illustration printing paper towards yellow compared to the illuminant of paper is rendered with a yellowish cast.
 That is why the term "absolute" is used.
 That is why "Absolute colorimetric" is the default setting for a proof output.
 All colors that lie outside of the output color space are displayed on the margin of the output color space.

 The advantage of this rendering intent is that the exact color values are retained when switching from one output medium to another.
 The disadvantage is that any colors that lie outside of the output color space cannot be distinguished.
 This rendering intent is especially suitable for logos or monochrome objects which must be reproduced exactly the same way on different output media.

-You can set a separate rendering intent for spot colors that is independent of the color space of the alternative display color.
-"Absolute colorimetric" is recommended.
+Note: "Absolute colorimetric" is always set as the rendering intent for spot colors.
 This makes sure that the spot colors are simulated as best as possible.